Asset allocation is an important part of investing and one of the few things within your control when it comes to investing.

 Once you have the suggested asset allocation, you can go ahead to buy securities within each asset class.
 But also remember to diversify.

-There is no ideal asset allocation.
-The right one depends on each investor’s unique personal circumstances including the investment goals, investment time horizon and risk tolerance.
+The ideal asset allocation is a function of each investor’s unique personal circumstances including the investment goals, investment time horizon and risk tolerance.
+And of course, these factors will vary from one investor to another.

 The 3 factors are explained below: